 The following tips can help you create Power BI Desktop reports that are more accessible.

-For Line, Area, and Combo visuals, turn markers on, and use a different Marker shape for each line.
+For Line, Area, and Combo visuals, as well as for Scatter and Bubble visuals, turn markers on, and use a different Marker shape for each line.

 - Using a different Marker shape for each line makes it easier for report consumers to differentiate lines (or areas) from each other.